-Cytochrome P450 (CYP) enzymes represent a heme containing protein superfamily metabolizing a broad variety of xenobiotics, including drugs and toxic chemicals.
-11 CYP families are expressed in a human liver (CYP1A2, CYP2A6, CYP2B6, CYP2C8/9/18/19, CYP2D6, CYP2E1, and CYP3A4/5), and 5 of them (CYPs 1A2, 2C9, 2C19, 2D6 and 3A4) demonstratе broad substrate selectivity which accounts for about 95% of the known drug metabolism.
-Cytochrome P450s are of critical importance to the two of the most significant problems in clinical pharmacology: drug interactions and individual variability in drug metabolism.
+Cytochrome P450 (CYP) enzymes represent a heme-containing protein superfamily metabolizing a broad variety of xenobiotics, including drugs and toxic chemicals.
+11 CYP families are expressed in a human liver and gastrointestinal tract (CYP1A2, CYP2A6, CYP2B6, CYP2C8/9/18/19, CYP2D6, CYP2E1, and CYP3A4/5), and 5 of them (CYPs 1A2, 2C9, 2C19, 2D6 and 3A4) are involved in about 95% of the known drug metabolism.
+Cytochrome P450s are of critical importance due to the two of the most significant problems in clinical pharmacology: metabolism-mediated drug-drug interactions (DDI) and individual variability in drug metabolism.
 Most drugs undergo deactivation by CYPs, either directly or by facilitated excretion from the body.
 Some substances are bioactivated by CYPs to form pharmacologically active compounds.
-Also many drugs may increase or decrease the activity of various CYPs due to the ability of binding to them.
-Hence it is necessary to check possible drug candidates’ ability to interact with CYPs.
-During the drug discovery process, routine assessment to identify the following major CYP enzymes for potential metabolism-mediated interactions is recommended: CYP1A2, CYP2C9, CYP2C19, CYP2D6, and CYP3A.
+Also, many drugs may increase or decrease the activity of various CYPs due to the ability of binding to them.
+It is important to evaluate the potential inhibition of a new drug candidate for the most clinically relevant CYP450 enzymes.
+CYP450 inhibition may potentially lead to elevated in vivo plasma levels of a co-administered drug metabolized by the inhibited enzyme, and, consequently, to adverse drug reactions and toxicity.
+During the early stages of drug discovery process, routine assessment to identify the following major CYP enzymes for potential metabolism-mediated interactions is recommended: CYP1A2, CYP2C9, CYP2C19, CYP2D6, and CYP3A4.

-A minimal weighted amount of dry compound, 1 mg, or 200 µL of 10 mM stock DMSO solution, is required for this assay.
+A minimal accurately weighable quantity of dry compound (~1 mg or 2 µmol) or 100 µL of 10 mM stock DMSO solution is required for this assay.
 For multiple assays, lesser amount of compound per assay may be sufficient, which should be discussed for each particular project.